What People Are Saying...

 This report includes the “Tomahawk” and “Bull Basin” State Wildlife Areas.

 Fishing is poor on these waters.
 Although the rivers are thawing, its been a cold, snowy winter down in South Park.
 It's a bit early yet for this area.
+But it shouldn't be too long before these areas begin to fish better.

 Need a South Platte River map?